 2.3.
 Agricultural Census Records

-I have not yet investigated these types of census records to see what light they might shed on the Miller family.
+I have not yet investigated these types of records to see what light they might shed on the Shaw or King families.

 3. Military Records